 Jaguar Power Animal

 As the name implies, a power animal can inspire you with their most dynamic traits.
-Thus, if you want to transform an area of your life, mediate on the attributes that the power animal represents.
+Thus, if you want to transform an area of your life, meditate on the attributes that the power animal represents.
 For example, consider the jaguar power animal when you:

 - Feel you need to empower yourself in some way.
 Think about the confidence of the jaguar in their domain and act as if you have that kind of authority or mastery.